millicast/streaming-sdk-react-native-getting-started/README.md

 - **Android mobile:** Pixel 6 Pro API 33
 - **Apple TV:** Apple TV 4K (3rd generation) (at 1080p)
 - **Apple mobile:** iPhone 13 Pro Max

+## Known issues

+- It's known that the application may crash from time to time for unknown reasons.
+- For obvious reasons, the 'Publisher' will not work on TV but it does on mobile.